Aveglia/vAMPirus/docs/HelpDocumentation.md

 Search for Linux in the Microsoft store -> https://www.microsoft.com/en-us/search?q=linux

-It should be noted that vAMPirus was developed on Centos7/8.
+It should be noted that vAMPirus has been mainly tested on Centos7/8.

 Here are some brief instructions for setting up Ubuntu 20.04 LTS on Windows 10 sourced from https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview